bymaer/assignment_clw/README.md

 # Test Assignment: Simple Authentication System

 ## Overview
-This is a simple authentication system for a web application built with Node.js, React, MySQL, and MongoDB.
+This is a simple authentication system for a web application built with Node.js, React, and MongoDB.
 The system includes the following features:

 - User login with email and password validation
 - Token-based authentication using JWT